khaled-rahman/MLTED/README.md

 # How to run/use:
 Users need to check out the following instructions.
-We provide both Python and C++ implementations.
+We provide C++ implementation.

 ## Tree Structure
 We represent trees in the following way: